Download page Monitor Databases.

 - When a database Collector has been set up in AppDynamics Database Visibility, you can link to that product from the Application and Database Calls dashboards.
 If you have already associated the database server with a Database Collector in Database Visibility, you can view the Database Visibility UI.
 If not, the disconnected database icon is displayed and you are prompted to link the database to an already configured server or cluster in Database Visibility.
-Also, you must have view permission to the corresponding collector configured in Database Visibility, to map/unmap it with the database server or cluster.
+Also, you must have view permission to the corresponding collector configured in Database Visibility, to map/un-map it with the database server or cluster.

-- a relational database backend of a Java application has the same hostname, port number, and database type as a database server already configured in a database Collector, the Oracle backend is automatically matched with the corresponding Database Visibility Collector.
+- A relational database backend of a Java application has the same hostname, port number, and database type as a database server already configured in a database Collector.
+The Oracle backend is automatically matched with the corresponding Database Visibility Collector.
 The Snapshot correlation view, which is available for relational database backends, shows the details of queries, clients, sessions, and schemas when the snapshot was captured.